Training and fine-tuning

 5. The fine-tuned model is served locally via Ollama

-6. Harness auto-discovers it and routes appropriate tasks at $0/token
+6. The harness auto-discovers it and routes appropriate tasks at $0/token

-• Legal firms: Train on contract review conversations → specialist legal LLM
+• Legal firms: train on contract review conversations to get a specialist legal LLM

-• Healthcare: Train on medical Q&A → domain medical assistant
+• Healthcare: train on medical Q&A for a domain-specific assistant

-• Maintenance: Train on equipment troubleshooting → field technician AI
+• Maintenance: train on equipment troubleshooting transcripts for field technician support

-• Finance: Train on compliance checks → regulatory analysis model
+• Finance: train on compliance-check runs for regulatory analysis

-• Customer support: Train on resolved tickets → automated response agent
+• Customer support: train on resolved tickets for automated response agents

-Every Sagewai agent automatically logs runs to the admin store.
-Each run captures:
+Every Sagewai agent logs runs to the admin store automatically — no extra configuration:

 # Automatic — no configuration needed